 Regulations under the Accessibility for Ontarians with Disabilities Act (AODA) are broken down into five groups of standards: Customer Service Transportation Information and Communications Employment.

 The Accessibility for Ontarians with Disabilities Act, also called AODA, sets an ambitious goal of creating an accessible Ontario by the year 2025.
-Like with.
+As with.

-The Accessibility for Ontarians with Disabilities Act, often referred to as AODA, is a 2005 provincial law designed to improve accessibility for Ontarians to all.
+The Accessibility for Ontarians with Disabilities Act (AODA) is a 2005 provincial law designed to improve accessibility for Ontarians with disabilities to all public establishments..

 reposted by permission from guest blogger Jeff Kline (http://strategicaccessibility.com/) I recently returned from DEEP 2012, a conference on ICT accessibility organized by G3ict and sponsored.